echowaves/succinctcoin/README.md

 Package project as a mac, linux, or windows app, run `yarn dist:all`.
 This will generate the os specific bundles inside `dist` forlder.

+To run automated tests `yarn test`.
+And don't forget to periodically run `yarn lint`.

 Have fun.